Details for participants in employer 401(k) plans managed by Betterment

 With respect to retirement plans, “vesting” simply means ownership.
 In other words, you will vest, or own, a portion or all of your account in the plan based on the plan’s vesting schedule.
 All 401(k) contributions that you make to the plan, including pre-tax and/or Roth contributions made through payroll deduction, are immediately 100% vested.
 Those contributions were money you earned as compensation, and so you own them immediately and completely.
 Employer contributions made to the plan, ...Read More

 Is there a limit to how much I can contribute to my 401(k) account?

-For 2020, you can contribute up to $19,500 if you are under 50.
-If you are age 50 or older, you can contribute an additional $6,500, for a total of $26,000.
+For 2022, you can contribute up to $20,500 if you are under 50.
+If you are age 50 or older, you can contribute up to $27,000.
 Limits are subject to change each year, so check for the latest IRS guidelines.Read More

 How do I change the amount of my paycheck, or deferral, that I contribute to my 401(k)?

 To change the amount that you contribute to your 401(k), simply log in to your Betterment 401(k) account, click Transfers, choose Pending Transfers, and then select “Edit contribution rate”.
 You can either choose a $ (fixed dollar) deferral amount or a % (percentage) of your paycheck.
 It takes one to two payroll cycles for your new rate to be effective.
 As you may know, many plans allow you to make two types of contributions to your 401(k) – Traditional and Roth.
 Although Betterment takes both ...Read More

 What is the difference between Traditional 401(k) contributions and Roth 401(k) contributions?